ee16b/public-sp24-lab-notebooks/README.md

-# EECS 16B Labs [Add Class Code Here]
+# EECS 16B Labs Spring 2024

-This repository contains the lab notes, slides, and starter code for [Add Class Code Here].
+This repository contains the lab notes, slides, and starter code for EECS 16B, Spring 2024.